glennjones/microformat-shiv/examples/README.md

-### Support or Contact
+### Support and contact

-Having trouble, please raise an issue at: [https://github.com/glennjones/microformat-shiv/issues](https://github.com/glennjones/microformat-shiv/issues)
+If you are having trouble, please raise an issue at: [https://github.com/glennjones/microformat-shiv/issues](https://github.com/glennjones/microformat-shiv/issues)

 ### License

-The project is open sourced under MIT license.
+The project is open-sourced under MIT license.
 See the [license.txt](https://raw.github.com/glennjones/microformat-shiv/master/license.txt "license.txt") file within the project source.